madserrano/image_classification/README.md

 5. To edit the code, open prod_recog2.py in your python IDE or Notepad++ <br>
 6. Ensure that you have the 5 model files (links below) uploaded in your machine under app_codes folder.

-Alternatively, if you have docker desktop installed in your machine, you may opt to pull the docker image instead by executing: <br>
-**docker pull madserrano/prodrecog**
+Alternatively, if you have docker desktop installed in your machine, you may opt to pull the docker image instead by executing: **docker pull madserrano/prodrecog**

 ## H5 FILES:
 1. Home and Pets: <br>